| BC Home Sales Return to Historic Average |

-Vancouver, BC – February 13, 2015.
-The British Columbia Real Estate Association (BCREA) reports that a total of 4,377 residential unit sales were recorded by the Multiple Listing Service® (MLS®) in January, up 3.1 per cent from the same month last year.
-Total sales dollar volume was $2.6 billion, an increase of 8.3 per cent compared to a year ago.
-The average MLS® residential price in the province rose to $593,155, up 5.0 per cent from the same month last year.
+Vancouver, BC – February 15, 2017.
+The British Columbia Real Estate Association (BCREA) reports that a total of 4,487 residential unit sales were recorded by the Multiple Listing Service® (MLS®) in January, down 23 per cent from the same period last year.
+Total sales dollar volume was $2.79 billion, down 36.5 per cent from January 2016.
+The average MLS® residential price in the province was $621,093, a 17.5 per cent decrease from the same period last year.

 For more information, please contact:

-The British Columbia Real Estate Association (BCREA) is the professional association for more than 18,500 REALTORS® in BC, focusing on provincial issues that impact real estate.
-Working with the province’s 11 real estate boards, BCREA provides continuing professional education, advocacy, economic research and standard forms to help REALTORS® provide value for their clients.
+The British Columbia Real Estate Association (BCREA) is the professional association for over 21,000 REALTORS® in BC, focusing on provincial issues that impact real estate.
+Working with the province's 11 real estate boards, BCREA provides continuing professional education, advocacy, economic research and standard forms to help REALTORS® provide value for their clients.

 To demonstrate the profession's commitment to improving Quality of Life in BC communities, BCREA supports policies that help ensure economic vitality, provide housing opportunities, preserve the environment, protect property owners and build better communities with good schools and safe neighbourhoods.

 For detailed statistical information, contact your local real estate board.
 MLS® is a cooperative marketing system used only by Canada's real estate boards to ensure maximum exposure of properties listed for sale.